Can Cats Drink Coffee: Are There Any Side Effects?

 This cat’s milk is highly nutritious.
-One should be sure not to give it to the kitty daily as it can cause obesity.
+One should be sure not to give it to the cat daily, as it can cause obesity.

 Some cats just will not take enough fluids.
 This is very dangerous, as it can lead to dehydration.

-In cases where your kitty refuses to drink water, boil chicken breast without salt or oil and give them that stock.
+In cases where your cat refuses to drink water, boil chicken breasts without salt or oil and give them that stock.
 Most like this liquid.

 You can also try this method with fish or beef, but remember not to add any oil or salt.

-If your cat gets dehydrated and take it to the vet, they will give you oral rehydration fluids.
+If your cat gets dehydrated and you take it to the vet, they will give you oral rehydration fluids.
 These usually have meaty flavors.

 Another way to get your cat to drink water is to create a water fountain.
 This is more fun to drink from than a bowl.

 If your cat insists on drinking from the same cup as you, always have a glass of Apple juice.
 Apple juice is not as toxic to cats as citrus juice, but you ought not to let your kitty have too much of it.

 Some of the drinks we take as humans can cause illnesses in cats.
 These range from mild to severe and maybe even death.

 The disturbances some drinks can cause include:

-Be sure to keep your kitty away from your glass that contains alcohol.
+Be sure to keep your cat away from your glass that contains alcohol.
 Some might have let their kitties have a taste – but it is strongly advised against.